lxg1992/MetanaAssignments/Week8/evm-puzzles/README.md

 next, we need to make it so that while being greater than 03 bytes (so 04 and above) CALLDATASIZE \* CALLVALUE must equal 08

 For this CALLDATA of 0x00000001 is 4 bytes, multiplied by 2 CALLVALUE which returns 8.
 Since 8 = 8, all the subsequent instructions give the desired result.

-### 10

-First 3 instructions create [1b callvalue]
-So we need CALLVALUE to be less than 1b (27 in decimal) in order to have instruction JUMPI work properly

-Then:

-CALLDATASIZE
-PUSH2 0003
-SWAP1

-creates the following stack

-[call_data_size 3];

-MOD divides the first (topmost) value in the stack by the 2nd which remainder is then fed into the ISZERO instruction (which returns 1 if fed value is 0)